mattwind/dotnet-core/README.md

 # .Net Core

-Full .NET Framework 4.6.1 support, this template has been tested on Windows 10, Debian 8 (Jessie) ans OSX 10.
+Full .NET Framework 4.6.1 support, this template has been tested on Windows 10, Debian 8 (Jessie) and OSX 10.
 Works great with VSCode IDE!

 ## .NET Core
 https://www.microsoft.com/net/core